-Media Release, 9 February 1995
+Media Release, 8 February 1995

-Peace Forum to debate proposals received from the public
+Forum to debate peace proposals received from the public

-The Forum for Peace and Reconciliation will this week hold the first in a series of public meetings at which individuals and groups who have written to the Forum will be invited to outline their views in person.
+The Forum for Peace and Reconciliation will this week hold the first in a series of public meetings at which individuals and groups who have written to the Forum will be invited to attend and outline their views in person.

 One of the Forum's first decisions was to seek contributions from the public on how lasting peace and reconciliation can be fostered.
-The response to the Forum's call for public submissions has been very encouraging (over 350 submissions, one-third of these from Northern Ireland) and many valuable contributions have been received.
+The response to the Forum's call for public submissions has been very encouraging and, over the next three months, the Forum will have an opportunity to consider many of the new and innovative suggestions made.

-The Forum's Chairperson, Judge Catherine McGuinness, stressed the importance of the public submissions in bringing to the fore issues and ideas that might otherwise have been neglected.
-Judge McGuinness noted the impressive range of topics dealt with in the first batch of submissions currently being examined by the Forum.
-These include: the importance of cross-border co-operation; the need to bring people together by means, for example, of sporting contacts and exchanges between Community groups; the desirability of strengthened British-Irish links; the role of education in overcoming divisions; the significance of the Irish language; the introduction of a Bill of Rights; economic regeneration; equal status for the different symbols and expressions of identity; local government reform; and an unarmed police force.
+The Forum's Chairperson, Judge Catherine McGuinness, highlighted the importance of the public submissions in bringing to the fore issues and ideas that might otherwise have been neglected.
+Judge McGuinness noted that an impressive range of topics are dealt with in the first batch of submissions currently being examined by the Forum.
+These include: the importance of cross-border co-operation, the need to bring people together by means, for example, of sporting contacts and exchanges between Community groups, the desirability of strengthened British-Irish links. the role of education in overcoming divisions, the significance of the Irish language, the introduction of a Bill of Rights, economic regeneration, equal status for the different symbols and expressions of identity, local government reform and an unarmed police force.